Municipal bond: Liquidity

 somewhat so that by four years from issuance, roughly 15% of the bonds in the sample traded at least once during a given month.

-A 2007 study concluded that the average investment grade tax exempt 1-10 year municipal bond traded 21 times over its 11 year sample and 5.65% of issues only traded once.
+A 2007 study concluded that the average investment grade tax exempt 1-10 year municipal bond traded 21 times over its 11-year sample and 5.65% of issues only traded once.

 Unlike corporate and Treasury bonds, which are more likely to be held by institutional investors, municipal bond owners are more diverse, and hence harder to locate, giving this market less liquidity.
 Compared to stocks, municipal bonds are much harder to maneuver.
 At the same time, the minimum investment amounts for stocks are typically <$500 and about $1000 for CDs and money markets; in comparison, municipal bonds typically have minimum denomination buy-ins of $5000 but smaller issuers may have buy-ins of $1000 to incentivize local or regional investors.
-An investor's overall principal cost may be lower than the $5000 minimum denomination if he or she buys the bonds at a discount.
+An investor's overall principal cost may be lower than the $5000 minimum denomination by purchasing the bonds at a discount.

 While minimum denominations contribute to illiquidity, another such reason is the total amount of municipal bonds outstanding.
 There are over 1,500,000 individual municipal CUSIPs representing over 50,000 issuers.
 To put this into context, there are ~4300 US domestically incorporated exchange-listed stocks and 10,500 stocks that trade over-the-counter.

 Over the last decade, technology solutions have been applied to make the market more responsive to investors, more financially transparent and ultimately easier for issuers and buyers.
 The emergence of small denomination municipal bonds makes the muni market more accessible to middle-income buyers.
 It is believed that these initiatives will reduce lower debt issuance costs.